Next.js & Storyblok image optimization. Part 1

 Note: By default we use loading: "lazy" but if the image is “Largest Contentful Paint” (LCP), we must pass the priority: true attribute to specify explicitly that the image should be loaded with the highest priority.
 With this attribute the browser will preload the image

 The original image size was 4.57 MB, JPG format. but after optimization it became 116kB and WebP.
-This is the result of the image optimisation process that NextJS performs on a build step.
-It fetch images during that step, resizes them and put to a dist folder.
-So the app will consume them from the same place when the app is hosted but not from the CMS
+This is the result of the image optimisation process that NextJS performs dynamically at runtime when requested.
+It downloads the images, resizes them and places them in the dist folder.
+So the app will consume them from the same place when the app is hosted but not from the CMS.

 import Image from 'next/image'